psycopg/psycopg/docs/api/pool.rst

 .. module:: psycopg_pool

-A connection pool is an object to create and maintain a specified amount of PostgreSQL connections, reducing the time requested by the program to obtain a working connection and allowing an arbitrary large number of concurrent threads or tasks to use a controlled amount of resources on the server.
+A connection pool is an object used to create and maintain a limited amount of PostgreSQL connections, reducing the time requested by the program to obtain a working connection and allowing an arbitrary large number of concurrent threads or tasks to use a controlled amount of resources on the server.
 See